-Alternative 1 for this SEIS/OEIS remains consistent with the description of Alternative 1 in the 2011 GOA Final EIS/OEIS and the 2016 GOA Final SEIS/OEIS.
-Because the existing conditions have not changed appreciably, and no new Navy training activities are being proposed for use in the TMAA in this SEIS/OEIS, a detailed re-analysis of the alternatives with respect to fishes is not warranted.
+Alternative 1 for this SEIS/OEIS remains consistent with the description of Alternative 1 in the 2011 GOA Final EIS/OEIS and 2016 GOA Final SEIS/OEIS.
+Because the existing baseline conditions have not changed appreciably, and no new Navy training activities are being proposed in this SEIS/OEIS, a detailed re-analysis of the alternatives with respect to fishes is not warranted.
+Expansion of the GOA Study Area to include the WMA does constitute a change to the affected environment; however, no additional fishes occur in the WMA that were not analyzed previously in the TMAA, and the activities proposed for the WMA are the same activities that have been occurring in the TMAA.

-However, new evidence suggests that ESA-listed green sturgeon may be present in the TMAA, where they were not previously anticipated to occur.
+New evidence suggests that ESA-listed green sturgeon may be present over the continental shelf in the TMAA, where they were not previously anticipated to occur.
 Therefore, conclusions based on the previous analysis are also made for green sturgeon as the potential impacts from aircraft noise would not differ between all previously analyzed ESA-listed fishes.
+However, green sturgeon are not anticipated to occur in the WMA as this portion of the Study Area begins at the 4,000 m contour line, outside of the range and depth at which benthic sturgeon would likely occur.
+Therefore, impacts to green sturgeon in the WMA are not anticipated.